8 Top STEM Destinations

 Visiting students like Huntsville Botanical Gardens, consisting of an open-air butterfly house, a bamboo garden and a space garden.
 This 112-acre greenhouse filled with ferns, vegetables and aquatic plants provides a peaceful retreat.

-A popular attraction among STEM student groups is the Patricia and Phillip Frost Museum of Science, conveniently located adjacent to the Perez Art Museum.
-The science museum just had the grand opening of its new complex, which includes fun exhibits like the “Curious Vault” and “Feathers to the Stars.”
+A popular attraction among STEM student groups is the Phillip and Patricia Frost Museum of Science, conveniently located adjacent to the Perez Art Museum Miami.
+The science museum opened its new complex in 2017, which includes engaging exhibits like the “MeLab” and “Feathers to the Stars.”
 The latter exhibit carries its visitors through the evolution of animal flight to the process with which humans used engineering to go airborne.
-The “Curious Vault” showcases a variety of treasured specimens that were donated to the museum by members of the community.
+The museum also houses a unique three-level Aquarium and a state-of-the-art 8K planetarium.

 Like Huntsville, Seattle has programs focused on attracting young women into STEM-related field.
 The Burke Museum has free programs that offer real-world experiences for middle school and high school girls interested in technology and math.
 For example, by having students view preserved specimens, they learn about how the natural world has changed and can therefore better predict the future.
 Students can volunteer with the Techbridge organization to gain leadership experience and set a good example for the next generation of innovators.
 Seattle offers a variety of shortened programs for students on brief visits: The Summer Odyssey of Science and Arts has one-day commuter programs and the MIT Spark Program is only a weekend-long commitment.
 The Spark program covers everything from leadership and communications skills to biotechnology and pharmaceuticals.
 Students enjoy the Odyssey program because of their access to specialized labs and university resources.
 Seattle’s Digital Media Academy has one-week tech camps broken down by age groups.
 These camps have computer science tutorials to help guide students through individual projects assigned.